GoogleCloudPlatform/python-docs-samples/eventarc/audit-storage/README.md

-# Events for Cloud Run – GCS tutorial
+# Cloud Eventarc – GCS tutorial

 This sample shows how to create a service that processes GCS using [the CloudEvents SDK](https://github.com/cloudevents/sdk-python).